steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 AGain Sample Accurate

-Simple Plug-in showing how to achieve sample accurate processing.
+Simple plug-in showing how to achieve sample accurate processing.

 Based Check the folder *"public.sdk/samples/vst/again_sampleaccurate"* of the SDK!

 ## TestChannelContext

-Very simple Plug-in:
+Very simple plug-in:

 - showing how to use the [Steinberg::Vst::ChannelContext::IInfoListener](../Technical+Documentation/Change+History/3.6.5/IInfoListener.md) interface
 - using a generic UI